quicwg/ops-drafts/draft-ietf-quic-manageability.md

 therefore opens QUIC up to various attacks.

-While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or swtches of the server infrastructures reply on address-port 4-tuple as a NAT rebinding or address migration will cause packets to be delivered to the wrong server.
-The forwarding function within the server intrastructure would also need to be connection ID aware and would need to have access to negotiated but not-yet-in-use CIDs as all QUIc payload is encrypted. {{QUIC_LB}} addresses this problem proposing a QUIC extension to allow some server-load balancer coordination for routable CIDs.
+While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or swtches in the server infrastructures reply on address-port 4-tuple as a NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}}

-An alternative, potentially simpler approach seem to be the use of NAT in front of such an infrastructure setup, however, hinding information about the change of the IP address or port conceals important, and security relevant information from QUIC enpoint and should therefore be avoided.
+addresses this problem proposing a QUIC extension to allow server-load balancer coordination to routable CIDs.

-Unfortunately, the change of IP address or port is an important signal to QUIC endpoints.
-It requires a review of path-dependent variables like congestion control parameters.
-It can also signify various attacks that mislead one endpoint about the best peer address for the connection (see section 9 of
+An alternative, potentially simpler approach seem to be the use of NAT in front of such an infrastructure setup, however, hinding information about the change of the IP address or port conceals important, and security relevant information from QUIC enpoint and as such would facilitate amplification attacks (see section 9 of {{QUIC-TRANSPORT}}).

-{{QUIC-TRANSPORT}}).
-The QUIC PATH_CHALLENGE and PATH_RESPONSE frames are intended to detect and mitigate these attacks and verify connectivity to the new address.
-This mechanism cannot work if the NAT is bleaching peer address changes.
+An NAT that blleaches peer address changes, hinders the other end to detect and mitigate these attacks and verify connectivity to the new address based on QUIC PATH_CHALLENGE and PATH_RESPONSE frames.

 For example, an attacker might copy a legitimate QUIC packet and change the source address to match its own.
 In the absence of a bleaching NAT, the